-Non-staff costs forecast movements mostly net off, with an overspend of £0.2m, with the main movements outlined below:
+Non-staff costs forecast movements mostly net off, with an overspend of ± 0.3 m, with the main movements outlined below:

-- Office Costs (£0.2m) increase in relation to mailing increases, and some reactive maintenance to ensure our estates operate as needed, both of which arose after the budget was set.
-There has also been an increase in dilapidations forecast due to the implementation of our accommodation strategy as we adjust our footprint of office space across the UK. - Training and Recruitment £0.4m decrease in relation to reduced recruitment costs anticipated across the rest of the financial year as well as reductions in the executive costs anticipated at budget.
-Training costs have been reduced to assist with the financial position and training will be prioritised this financial year deferring some requirements to future years. - Projects (£0.8m) increase as a result of budgeting ERP £0.2m as capital in error (offsets with Capital underspend), as well as prioritising a Regulatory Assurance review £0.5m instead of some other budgeted capital projects. - Legal, Professional and Other (£1.2m) overall net increase, with numerous increases and decreases underpinning this.
-The main increases creating the financial overspend are: - Research (£0.2m) for a Data Controller study offset by funding from reserves, - Legal Services FOIA (£0.2m) for additional resource to reduce the backlog for which we have requested additional GiA to cover this, - Professional services (£0.2m) for an inward secondment in NiS, - Professional services (£0.1m) for DRCF costs missed from budget, - External legal costs (£0.5m) relating to enforcement activity
+- Office Costs (£0.2m) increase in relation to some reactive maintenance to ensure our estates operate as needed, both of which arose after the budget was set.
+The variance is also affected by the increase in dilapidations forecast due to the implementation of our accommodation strategy as we adjust our footprint of office space across the UK. - Training and Recruitment £0.4m decrease in relation to reduced recruitment costs anticipated across the rest of the financial year. .
+Training costs have been reduced to assist with the financial position.
+Greater scrutiny of recruitment is having an impact in prioritising roles and managing their deferment where possible. - Projects (£0.7m) increase as a result of budgeting ERP £0.2m as capital in error (offsets with capital underspend), as well as prioritising a Regulatory Assurance review £0.5m instead of some other budgeted capital projects.

-• Capital spend has reduced by £1.5m due to revised forecasts against projects of a capital nature, both in terms of reduced estimates and reprioritisation of activity.
-Of this, £0.2m relates to ERP Phase 2 was budgeted as Capital in error and is a revenue project as its cloud based software as a service.
+- Legal, Professional and Other (£1.2m) overall net increase, with numerous increases and decreases underpinning this.
+The main increases creating the financial overspend are: - Research (£0.2m) for a Data Controller study offset by funding from reserves, - Legal Services FOIA (£0.2m) for additional resource to reduce the backlog for which we have requested additional GiA to cover this, - Professional services (£0.2m) for an inward secondment in NiS, - Professional services (£0.1m) for DRCF costs missed from budget, - External legal costs (£0.5m) relating to enforcement activity - Capital spend has reduced by £1.5m due to revised forecasts against projects of a capital nature, both in terms of reduced estimates and reprioritisation of activity.
+Of this, £0.2m relates to ERP Phase 2 was budgeted as capital in error and is a revenue project as its cloud based software as a service.